-Analysis | Trump’s resistance to face masks, even while infected with covid-19, sets him apart from other world leaders
+Trump’s resistance to face masks, even while he is infected with coronavirus, sets him apart from other world leaders

 South Korean President Moon Jae-in

-Five days after President Trump’s Feb.
+Five days after Trump’s Feb.
 27 assurance that the coronavirus would “disappear … like a miracle,” South Korean President Moon Jae-in donned a face mask for an apologetic address to his cabinet and the nation.

 “I feel very sorry for causing inconveniences to the public by failing to supply masks sufficiently and quickly,” Moon said, the Korea Herald reported.